 - Depression in women is misdiagnosed approximately 30% to 50% of the time.

 - Fewer than half of the women who have experienced clinical depression will ever seek care.

 - Research shows that one out of three depressed people also suffers from some sort of abuse or dependence.

 Signs and symptoms associated with depression in women

-There are general signs and symptoms associated with depression.
-Women tend to also experience certain symptoms more frequently than men.
-Here are some signs and symptoms of depression in women.
-The symptoms often vary from mild to severe and are distinguished by the impacts they have on your ability to function efficiently in your daily life.
+There are general signs and symptoms associated with depression, and women tend to experience certain symptoms more frequently than men, according to statistics.
+The symptoms often vary from mild to severe, and are distinguished by the impact they have on your ability to function efficiently in your daily life.
 These symptoms include: